 - Do not let the real estate agents put pressure on you.

 Real estate agents are eager to make a sale and get their commission.
-Do not let them put pressure on you to buy property that you are not sure about.
+Do not let them put pressure on you to buy a property that you are not sure about.
 There is absolutely no reason to rush into something you may regret later on.
 Take your time.

 - Consider what you can comfortably afford.